tinymce/tinymce-docs/rtc/introduction.md

 layout: default
 title: Introduction to Real-Time Collaboration (RTC)
 title_nav: Introduction
-description: Introduction of what RTC is and its capabilities
+description: What is RTC and what can it do
 keywords: rtc introduction overview
 ---

-## Introduction

 {% include rtc/rtc-description.md %}